AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Application Services

-Application services are the gateway to interacting with the domain model from external sources.
+Application services are the gateway to interacting with the domain model from external sources outside the domain.

 ## DDD Anti-Patterns